jchultarsky101/pcli/README.md

 pcli --tenant="mytenant" delete --uuid="95ac73f8-c086-4bec-a8f6-de6ceaxxxxxx"
 ```

-As with the "reprocess" command, it takes multiple values for --uuid to allow you to delete many models in one execution.
+As with the **reprocess** command, it takes multiple values for --uuid to allow you to delete many models in one execution.

 **NOTE:** Please, be extra careful when running bulk delete operations.
 Once deleted, a model cannot be recovered by Physna.
 You would have to upload it again.

-## Reading Metadata
+## Reading metadata

 In addition to the 3D geometry data, additional metadata can be associated with the model.
 The metadata is in the form of name/value pairs.
 Both the name and the value are UTF-8 strings.
-The metadata is returned as part of the model data when using the commands "model" or "models".
+The metadata is returned as part of the model data when using the commands **model** or **models**.
 However, PCLI offers an additional specialized command to only retrieve the metadata and not the rest of the model data.
 This is useful when scripting more sophisticated solutions.